hydro-informatics/hydro-informatics.github.io/pages/geopy/geo-arcpy.md

 ---
-title: Geospatial Python - Commercial software
+title: The commercial arcpy library
 tags: [python, arcpy, geo, geospatial, shapefile, raster, froude, pycharm, jupyter]
 keywords: geo python ArcGIS arcpy
-summary: "Geospatial analysis with ESRI's commercial ArcGIS software and arcpy package."
+summary: "Geospatial analyses with ESRI's commercial ArcGIS software and arcpy package."
 sidebar: mydoc_sidebar
 permalink: geo-arcpy.html
 folder: geopy
 ---

-*ESRI*'s *ArcGIS Pro* software comes with an own *conda* environment that enables working with the commercial `arcpy` library. `arcpy` is accessible either directly in `ArcGIS Pro` or by using *ESRI*'s *conda* environment, which can be managed through *ArcGIS Pro*.
-Since `arcpy` is tied to the use of a commercial environment, it can only be accessed in online *jupyter* notebooks directly at [esri.com](https://notebooks.esri.com/) (however, these will not work with the examples on this page).
-This page explains the use of `arcpy` in external [*IDE*](hy_ide.html#ide)s (e.g. *PyCharm*), the integration of licenses, and basic functionality of `arcpy`.
+*ESRI*'s *ArcGIS Pro* software comes with its own *conda* environment that enables working with the commercial `arcpy` library. `arcpy` is accessible either directly in `ArcGIS Pro` or by using *ESRI*'s *conda* environment, which can be managed through *ArcGIS Pro*.
+Since `arcpy` is tied to the use of a commercial environment, it can only be accessed in *jupyter* notebooks directly hosted at [esri.com](https://notebooks.esri.com/) (however, these will not work with the examples on this page).
+This page explains the basic usage of `arcpy` in external [*IDE*](hy_ide.html#ide)s (e.g. *PyCharm*), the integration of licenses, and basic functionality of `arcpy`.

 {% include requirements.html content="Make sure to understand the difference between rasters and shapefiles as explained in the [introduction to geospatial data](geospatial-data.html) section." %}